XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Results

-In the following sections we perform a more detailed, quantitative analysis of these variations.
-We perform a time-resolved analysis, where the interval sizes are defined adaptively depending on the strength of the wind absorption features.
 In subsection \ref{sec:modelsetup} we describe the setup of the spectral fitting model.
 In subsection \ref{sec:slab} we model the wind absorption features with a phenomenological spectral model which allows us to assess the absorption lines in the most model-independent manner.
 Finally, in subsection \ref{sec:pion} we apply a photoionization model to determine the physical parameters of the disk wind.